Mobile Care Services Discovery (mCSD)

 1:46 Mobile Care Services Discovery (mCSD)

-The Mobile Care Services Discovery (mCSD) Profile supports discovery of care services resources using a RESTful interface in interrelated, federated environments.
+The Mobile Care Services Discovery (mCSD) Profile supports creating, updating, deleting and discovery of care services resources using a RESTful interface in interrelated, federated environments.

 Use cases and solutions using mCSD are outlined in the mCSD White Paper.